xitrum-framework/xitrum-doc/guide/README.rst

 ::

-  make html
+  cd en
+  ./make_html

-The generated HTML files will be put in _build/html directory.
+The generated HTML files will be put in en/_build/html directory.

 Generate PDF version
 --------------------